Siege of Constantinople (674–678): Arab attacks and related expeditions in 674–678

 At the same time, the preoccupation with the Arab threat had reduced Byzantium's ability to respond to threats elsewhere: in Italy, the Lombards used the opportunity to conquer most of Calabria, including Tarentum and Brundisium, while in the Balkans, a coalition of Slavic tribes attacked the city of Thessalonica and launched seaborne raids in the Aegean, even penetrating into the Sea of Marmara.

 Finally, in late 677 or early 678 Constantine IV resolved to confront the Arab besiegers in a head-on engagement.
 His fleet, equipped with Greek fire, routed the Arab fleet.
-It is probable that the death of admiral Yazid ibn Shagara, reported by Arab chroniclers for 677/678, is related to this defeat.
-At about the same time, the Muslim army in Asia Minor, under the command of Sufyan ibn 'Awf, was defeated by the Byzantine army under the generals Phloros, Petron and Cyprian, losing 30,000 men according to Theophanes.
+It is probable that the death of admiral Yazid ibn Shajara, reported by Arab chroniclers for 677/678, is related to this defeat.
+At about the same time, the Muslim army in Asia Minor, under the command of Sufyan ibn Awf, was defeated by the Byzantine army under the generals Phloros, Petron and Cyprian, losing 30,000 men according to Theophanes.
 These defeats forced the Arabs to abandon the siege in 678.
 On its way back to Syria, the Arab fleet was almost annihilated in a storm off Syllaion.

 The essential outline of Theophanes' account may be corroborated by the only near-contemporary Byzantine reference to the siege, a celebratory poem by the otherwise unknown Theodosius Grammaticus, which was earlier believed to refer to the second Arab siege of 717–718.
 Theodosius' poem commemorates a decisive naval victory before the walls of the city—with the detail that the Arab fleet too possessed fire-throwing ships—and makes a reference to "the fear of their returning shadows", which may be interpreted as confirming the recurring Arab attacks each spring from their base in Cyzicus.